 definition tree view.
 If the database object comes from the standard version of the Web Designer, the view is called Object definition (read-only) .
-For more information, see Customizing object definitions on page 96.
+For more information, see Customizing object definitions on page 97.

-Configuration (read-only).
+82 Configuration (read-only).

 2 Configuration (custom).

-Generated code (read-only).
+82 Generated code (read-only).

-% Settings.
+⊘ • Settings.

-?
-Find and replace.

-Q Help for displaying selected node type.
+2 Help for displaying selected node type.
+This button opens the One Identity Manager Web Designer Object Model Documentation .

+NOTE: A WCF connection must be created for this function.

+Q Find and replace.

 8 Create object copy.

 Compiles a single object without writing the changes to the database.

-- Customizing object definitions on page 96
+- Customizing object definitions on page 97

-- Web project configuration options on page 61
+- Web project configuration options on page 62

 - Viewing generated code on page 45

-- Project configuration web project on page 61
+- Project configuration web project on page 62

 - Find and replace on page 36